nodemailer/ethereal-www/docs/faq.md

 #### 7\.
 I signed in to the account using IMAP.
 Where are all the messages?

-All sent messages can be found from the _Sent Mail_ folder (unless 7 days has passed and the message is already deleted).
-INBOX includes messages that are sent to the testing account address from other email addresses as Ethereal can handle incoming email as well.
-Inbound messages also expire after 7 days.
+All messages, both sent and received can be found from the _INBOX_ folder (unless 7 days has passed and the message is already deleted).

 #### 8\.
 How is this sustainable